State Security Service (Latvia): Counterterrorism

 Identification and prevention of terrorism threats is a significant line of action for VDD.
 VDD conducts operational activities in order to obtain pre-emptive information regarding the possible terrorist activities and to timely prevent them.
-To identify and neutralize the terrorism risks VDD closely cooperates with foreign partner services and regularly exchanges information and analysis.
+To identify and neutralize terrorism risks VDD closely cooperates with foreign partner services and regularly exchanges information and analysis.

 In parallel to operational activities, terrorism threat analysis and implementation of preventative measures VDD also coordinates the activities of state and municipal institutions as well as other legal entities within the counterterrorism domain.
 Among preventative measures there is also the travel control of persons originating from terrorism risk countries, regular inspections of critical infrastructure and mass gathering sites, providing recommendations for improving the physical security of these objects and educational activities for their employees.

 VDD has elaborated the National Counterterrorism Plan and response plans for various terrorist threat scenarios.
 In cooperation with other institutions VDD regularly holds counterterrorism exercises.

 Dignitary protection

 VDD is in charge of protection of the Prime Minister and the Speaker of the Saeima.
 The protection of the President of Latvia is provided by the Military Police.
 However the Cabinet of Ministers or the Presidium of the Saeima may decide to assign other dignitaries for protection.
-Besides VDD ensures the protection of officials facing sudden threat.
+VDD also ensures the protection of officials facing sudden threats.

 In addition to protecting Latvia's senior officials VDD is also ensuring the security of heads of foreign states and governments, their ministers of foreign affairs, leaders of the UN, Council of the EU, European Parliament and European Commission during their visits to Latvia.
 Following the suggestion of the Ministry of Foreign Affairs or the Chancellery of the Saeima protection may be provided also during the visits of other foreign officials or representatives of foreign and international organisations and institutions.